Masonic Medical Research Institute: Campus and facilities

+Funding

+Besides funding from the Grand Lodge of New York and private donations, the MMRI has recently received funding from the New York state government.

+In 2019, it was granted $6 million in funding from the Empire State Development Corporation for facility upgrades.

-In the New York State of the State address in January 2022, Governor Kathy Hochul proposed state funding for a new 32,000-square-laboratory at MMRI, stating that this would establish MMRI as a quote, "biomedical incubator to accelerate commercialization of basic research."
-Additional State funding for MMRI is currently being proposed in the New York State Legislature in a bipartisan effort including Democrats and Republicans.
-MMRI has been viewed for decades as a key investment for biomedicine in Upstate New York, and it was granted $6 million in funding from Empire State Development in 2019 for facility upgrades.
+In the January 2022 State of the State address, New York Governor Kathy Hochul proposed state funding for a new 32,000-square-laboratory at MMRI, which would establish the MMRI as a "biomedical incubator to accelerate commercialization of basic research."
+Additional state funding for MMRI is currently being proposed in the New York State Legislature in a bipartisan effort including Democrats and Republicans.

+Education and partnerships

+The MMRI offers a Postdoctoral Fellowship Program as well as a Predoctoral Research Training Program which is administered in affiliation with SUNY Upstate Medical University at Syracuse, New York.
+Its ten-week Summer Fellowship Program, initiated in 1960, provides hands-on experience in research to students in the life sciences.

-MMRI has partnered with Mohawk Valley Health System for key initiatives benefiting the local community.
-For example, in 2020 and 2021 during the COVID pandemic, MMRI's large size and capability made it an ideal center for COVID testing.
+MMRI operates Mentoring Programs with BOCES, tours and shadowing programs to provide information to high school students about careers in science and research.
+In addition, they have partnered with Mohawk Valley Health System for key initiatives benefiting the local community.
+In 2020 and 2021 during the COVID pandemic, MMRI's large size and capability made it an ideal center for COVID testing.

 Current research

 Masonic Medical Research Institute has five Principal Investigators, each with their own lab and team, they are: